Momin M. Malik

 Reviewing, organizing, and program committees

-I am a Senior PC member for the International AAAI Conference on Web and Social Media (ICWSM), 2020–present.
+I was a Senior PC member for the International AAAI Conference on Web and Social Media (ICWSM) in 2020

 I was Sponsorship Chair for the 14th International Conference on Web and Social Media (ICWSM-2020), Atlanta, Georgia, June 8–June 11, 2020.